2028 Greater Essex mayoral election

-The 2026 Greater Essex mayoral election is due to be held on 7 May 2026 to elect the inaugural mayor of Greater Essex, on the same day as other local elections across the country.
+The 2028 Greater Essex mayoral election is due to be held on 4 May 2028, postponed from an originally scheduled date of 7 May 2026. to elect the inaugural mayor of Greater Essex, on the same day as other local elections across the country including other mayoral elections.

 Background

 Since 1998, the ceremonial county of Essex has been split between three principal local authorities, Essex County Council and the independent unitary authorities of Southend-on-Sea City Council and Thurrock Council, which are together known as Greater Essex for administrative purposes.
-(Note: Essex is the name of both the administrative county administered by Essex County Council and the ceremonial county which also includes the two independent unitary authority areas of Thurrock and Southend-on-Sea.
+(Note: Essex is the name of both the non-metropolitan county administered by Essex County Council and the ceremonial county which also includes the two independent unitary authority areas of Thurrock and Southend-on-Sea.
 To distinguish between the two, the term Greater Essex is also used to name the ceremonial county in an administrative context.)
 Since 1999, the UK Government has devolved powers to local parliaments, assemblies, authorities and mayors in the nations and regions of the UK.
 The three councils of Essex negotiated the creation of a devolved combined county authority for Essex under Rishi Sunak's Conservative government, however these negotiations fell through after an intervention by anti-devolution Conservative Essex MPs in February 2024.

 In its manifesto for the 2024 general election, the victorious Labour Party under Keir Starmer pledged to introduce mayoral combined authorities to more areas of England.
 After the election, Starmer's new government resumed negotiations on devolution in Essex and the creation of a Greater Essex Combined County Authority which would be led by a directly elected mayor.
 In February 2025, the government accepted Greater Essex onto its devolution priority programme for England alongside five other areas.
-In July 2025, the government confirmed the Greater Essex Combined County Authority would be established in early 2026, with the inaugural mayoral election scheduled for 7 May 2026.
-This will be on the same day as other local and mayoral elections in the United Kingdom.
+In July 2025, the government confirmed the Greater Essex Combined County Authority would be established in early 2026, with the inaugural mayoral election scheduled for 7 May 2026 as part of the 2026 local and mayoral elections.
+However, in December 2025, the government announced that the election was delayed and rescheduled for 4 May 2028 to allow for the completion of the ongoing reorganisation of local government, as was the case with other inaugural mayoral elections scheduled for 2026.

 The election covers the entire ceremonial county of Essex.
 It is expected to be a two-horse race between the Conservative Party, which has traditionally dominated Essex, and the right-wing populist party Reform UK, which has gained support in the county since 2021 at their expense.
 Both parties have a major support base in the county, with party leaders Kemi Badenoch and Nigel Farage both representing Essex constituencies.
 Essex is also noted for its tradition of strong independent politicians in its local politics.
 These factors may make it difficult to predict the outcome of the election.